-But there are many boutique hotels, including Arlo NoMad, Standard High Line, Ace, and YOTEL in NYC.
+But there are many boutique hotels, including Arlo NoMad, Standard High Line, Ace, and YOTEL in NYC and Boston.
 And lots all over the world.

 While this is a cool benefit, it’s certainly not all-encompassing.
 But if you have paid cash stays in a FoundersCard hotel city, you can get a few extras at places that don’t partner with Amex or Chase and their respective upscale hotel programs (Fine Hotels & Resorts and Luxury Hotel Collection).

 I ran a search in Buenos Aires and turned up 2 hotels in the FoundersCard program.
-New York has 14.
-Hong Kong has 4.
-Tokyo has 4.
+New York has 22.
+Tokyo has 6.
+Hong Kong has 5.